Emeritus, Honorary and Visiting Professors

 Simon Bulmer joined the Department in September 2007.
 He took an undergraduate degree in European Studies at Loughborough University (1972-75), a Masters in European Politics at Hull (1975-6), and then took his PhD at the London School of Economics on European Policy-Making in the Federal Republic of Germany.
 He was lecturer in the Department of Economics, Heriot-Watt University (1979-83), in European Studies at UMIST (1983-9) and then joined the Department of Government at the University of Manchester, where he was promoted to a professorship in 1995 and was Head of Department 2001-4.
 He was awarded a Jean Monnet ad personam professorship in 1999.
 He was Head of the Department of Politics and International Relations at Sheffield 2011-14 and is an Associate Fellow at SPERI.
 He became Emeritus Professor in July 2020.

 Professor Tony Payne joined the Department of Politics in 1985 and was promoted to Professor in 1993.
 He was Chairman of the Department between 1992 and 1995 and again between 1998 and 2001.
 He was the Director of the Political Economy Research Centre (PERC) from 1996 to 1999 and Co-Director from 2002 to 2004.
-He was Pro-Vice-Chancellor for the Social Sciences from June 2008 until August 2012 and was Co-Director of the Sheffield Political Economy Research Institute (SPERI).
+He was Pro-Vice-Chancellor for the Social Sciences from June 2008 until August 2012.
+He then became one of the founding Co-Directors of The Sheffield Political Economy Research Institute (SPERI) and retained that role until July 2017.
+Thereafter he was a Professorial Fellow in SPERI until his retirement at the end of July 2020.

 Emeritus Professor Andrew Taylor